-- Students may repeat any graduate course in which they receive a grade of "B-"below.

-- Students are not permitted to repeat a course more than once.

-- A student who has received a grade of "F" in a required (core) course cannot graduate unless this deficiency is corrected.
+- Students may repeat any graduate course in which they receive a grade of "B-"below. - Students are not permitted to repeat a course more than once. - A student who has received a grade of "F" in a required (core) course cannot graduate unless this deficiency is corrected.
 This course must be repeated the next time it is offered in the regular academic year.
-The course must be repeated at Eastern.

-- When a student repeats a course, only the higher grade is used in calculating the grade-point average, but both grades appear on the transcript.

-- Credit is granted once for a repeated course.
+The course must be repeated at Eastern. - When a student repeats a course, only the higher grade is used in calculating the grade-point average, but both grades appear on the transcript. - Credit is granted once for a repeated course, unless the course description specifically allows accrued credit.